BrynjaGunnars/FC_GCE_mouse_Hippocampus/README.txt

    voxelN = no. voxels within ROI, k = upper limit for clustering, n = no. of bagging rounds,resampleSize = size of resampled group, startMouse and endMouse=numbered subjects range (e.g. whole dataset startMouse = 1, endMouse = 50), side = 'LEFT' or 'RIGHT', gradientNo = '1','2','3'....

-2. Make consensus matrices from B. Function used: makeConsensusMat(mat), mat=numpy matrix.
+2. Make consensus matrices from B. Function used: makeConsensusMat(mat), mat=string with numpy matrix name.

 3. Choose optimal cluster solution by calculating proportion of ambiguous clustering (PAC) in the consensus matrices an Percent agreement and constructing heatmaps. function used: PAC(mat) where mat is the matrix from makeConsensusMat function.
 Method for percent agreement found in kfc.py and heatmaps constructed